gyrovorbis/tiny-regex-c/README.md

 - merged several bugfixes that were just sitting as pending PRs
 - merged several features that were just sitting as pending PRs
 - added CMake support
-- exposed configuration definitions as Cmake options
+- exposed configuration definitions as CMake options
+- modified internal symbol representation to be far more compact
+  - everything is byte-packed as tightly as humanly possible
+  - character class substrings are now stored within the symbol
+  - far more cache coherent
+- added support for user-supplied compiled pattern storage
+  - allows you to heap allocate and maintain more than one compiled pattern
 #
 ![CI](https://github.com/kokke/tiny-regex-c/workflows/CI/badge.svg)
 # tiny-regex-c